As middle age women, we are always on the hunt for how to preserve our bones as we age.

 Drink alkalizing beverages, such as ginger tea, apple cider vinegar in water, herbal teas, hot veggie broths, water with lime/lemon juice, herbal ice tea with lemon.

 Don’t over-supplement with calcium.
-We see many women on at least 1,200mg of calcium supplements a day without taking into account their dietary calcium or balance of vitamin D, magnesium or other bone minerals.
+We see many women taking high amounts of calcium supplements a day without taking into account their dietary calcium or balance of vitamin D, magnesium or other bone minerals.
 Too much calcium is actually not good for bones so be sure to keep this in mind.
 Also, there is no need to rely on dairy for calcium.
 Though small amounts of well sourced dairy are okay, there are other wonderful calcium sources such as collard greens, broccoli and broccoli rabe, kale, Bok choy, figs, oranges, canned sardines/salmon with bones, and almonds.

 Be sure your vitamin D levels are in good shape.
 Vitamin D is just as if not more important than calcium intake.
 We look for levels at least in the 40’s or above.